Policy 5216 – Purchasing Card (LaCarte)

 - Hard copies of all statements will be maintained with other financial records in the Office of Comptroller.

-- Office of Purchasing will run all required reports and certify to the State Office of Purchasing and Travel that all reports have been run and reviewed.
+- Office of Purchasing will run all required reports and certify to the State Office of Travel that all reports have been run and reviewed.
 The monthly report shall state that all findings have been investigated, documented and handled appropriately.

 - Office of Purchasing will check all contract purchases to ensure purchases are for each contract’s specific approved contract items while performing monthly audit of statements.